ctn-waterloo/website/ctn_waterloo/content/people/daniel-rasmussen.md

     - text: ResearchGate
       url: https://www.researchgate.net/profile/Daniel_Rasmussen/

-I am a PhD candidate in Computer Science at the University of Watelroo, working with Chris Eliasmith in the Centre for Theoretical Neuroscience.
+I am a PhD candidate in Computer Science at the University of Waterloo, working with Chris Eliasmith in the Centre for Theoretical Neuroscience.
 You can find my [full CV here](http://compneuro.uwaterloo.ca/files/people/danielrasmussen/CV.pdf).